What Legal Rights Do Grandparents Have in Texas?

 After Getting Custody of Your Grandchild

 If you can manage to get custody of your grandchild, it will be very similar to a divorce when it comes to visitation and child support.
 The birth parents must pay you child support, and they may be entitled to visitations.
 If your grandchild was in foster care or a ward of the court, you may even receive financial assistance from the county or state, much like a foster parent would.
 Once the custody orders are finalized, you will be the child’s legal parent and grandparent, so to speak.
+Consulting with a family law attorney, such as a Fort Worth Divorce Lawyer, can help you understand your legal rights and responsibilities.
 For example, you’ll be free to enroll the child in school, seek medical care for them, get them health insurance, and so on.

 We Are Fort Worth Grandparents Rights Attorneys